jbuehl/homealone/docs/README.scheduler.md

 	SchedTime: event
 ```

 - Scheduler - The schedule manager.
-Executes Jobs referenced by Schedules at their specified times.
+Runs Jobs referenced by Schedules at their specified times.
 Granularity is one minute.
 - Schedule - A list of one or more Jobs and times at which they are to be run.
 - Job - A list of one or more Tasks and/or Jobs that are run sequentially.
 It may be run at a specified time by the scheduler or it may be run when called by another Job or manually activated.
 - Task - A Task references a Control and a state to which the Control is to be set.